maximiliankraft/maximiliankraft.github.io/TeachingMaterials/KanikoCI/KanikoCI.md

 nav: false
 ---

-### Building and providing container images automatically using Kaniko
 *Kaniko* is a tool that is able to build containers within a CI-Pipeline, a Kubernetes cluster, a compose deployment, or any other kind of microservice setup [source](https://github.com/GoogleContainerTools/kaniko).
 Gitlab suggests in their documentation to use Kaniko to build Docker images [source](https://docs.gitlab.com/ee/ci/docker/using_kaniko.html).
 If the containers shall be built automatically in a CI-Pipeline, it is important to enable pipelines in the project settings, as shown in Figure 1.

 ![Project settings, on the very bottom, CI/CD has to be enabled](PICs/2024-03-14-13-45-42.png)